 There are three steps congregations can take in developing their capacity to support recovery and wellness with individuals and families facing serious mental health issues.

-- Assessing the need in a congregation
+1. Assessing the mental health needs of a congregation

-- Learning how to form: local interfaith mental health training coalitions, clusters of congregations, congregational mental health committees, companionship care teams
+3. Learning how to form: local interfaith mental health training coalitions, clusters of congregations, congregational mental health committees, companionship care teams

 Pathways to Promise would like to help you developed or strengthen your mental health ministry.
 Please click the appointment link to schedule a time to speak with our team.